alvaropran/angry-agent/README.md

 # Angry Agent

+Inspired by this article: https://www.thoughtworks.com/content/dam/thoughtworks/documents/report/tw_future%20_of_software_development_retreat_%20key_takeaways.pdf

+I wanted to explore a way of how the new age of AI agents and software development is fundementally changing.
+As code becomes easier to produce, the bottleneck becomes if that code is actually beneficial and safe

 **Incident Devil's Advocate** — an AI-powered incident analysis tool that challenges your root cause assumptions before you act on them.

 Paste an incident summary, logs, and metrics.
 Angry Agent runs three AI agents in sequence: